xiix0/scam/README.md

-Every why hath a wherefore.
-		-- William Shakespeare, "A Comedy of Errors"
+You have a strong appeal for members of the opposite sex.